stackbit-projects/yemoja-715e1/content/pages/index.md

           redundancy and highly scalable architecture, you can rest assured the data we provide is accurate.
         actions: []
-      - title: Awesome Feature of Your Services
+      - title: Take what you need
         image: images/20945665.jpg
         image_alt: App users welcoming a new member
         content: >-